About Us - AHF Georgia provides HIV test services in Tbilisi

 The AHF Georgia Logo

 AHF program scope and scale of HIV interventions started from July 2018 within the Memorandum of Understanding between AHF and National Center for Disease Control (NCDC).
-According to the memorandum AHF donated 15,024 INSTI tests and 100,800 LOVE condoms to NCDC.
+According to the memorandum AHF donated 15,024 INSTI tests and 100,800 condoms to NCDC.
 The implementing partners for testing program were Public health centers in west Georgia (accomplished), local NGO “Tanadgoma” and LGBTQI CBO – “Equality Movement”.
-NGOs distributed LOVE condoms provided by AHF among KAPs as well as to general population.
+NGOs distributed condoms provided by AHF among KAPs as well as to general population.
 In 2020 collaboration between AHF Georgia and NGO Tanadgoma is ongoing and foresee HIV testing in penitentiary system facilities (prisons).

 AHF supported activities within Health Care Settings were valued by Government and based as a platform for integrated testing on HIV/HCV/TB.